openshift/openshift-origin-design/admin-perspective/olm/install-forcenamespace/install-forcenamespace.md

 ## Warnings and Errors

 ![Error desired namespace not valid](img/9-1-error-desiredGroup.png)
-- If an operator-defined install namespace has different availability already associated with it, the user will recieve an error and not be able to continue installation.
+- If an operator-defined install namespace has different availability already associated with it, the user will recieve an error and not be able to continue installation until changing the install namespace or availability.

 ![Error fixed namespace not valid](img/9-2-error-fixedGroup.png)
-- If an operator has a fixed watch and install namespace based on istall plans and the namespace has different availability already associated with it, the user will recieve an error and not be able to continue installation.
+- If an operator has a fixed watch and install namespace based on install plans and the namespace has different availability already associated with it, the user will recieve an error and not be able to continue installation until changing the namespace.